exercism/rust/exercises/practice/sum-of-multiples/.approaches/from-range/content.md

 Finally, once we have the multiples, we can compute the sum easily using [`sum`][iterator-sum].

-Although this approach requires scanning the entire range of possible numbers that are multiples, it has a few advantages over the technique proposed in the exercise description:

-- It is concise and simple to implement and understand
-- It has stable complexity, with a worst case of `O(limit * factors.len())`, because there is no need to deduplicate the multiples
-- It does not require allocation of any additional memory

 [iterator-filter]: https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.filter
 [iterator-any]: https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.any
 [iterator-sum]: https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.sum